Olga-1-9-8-8/TyberryShop/README.md

-# React + Redux eCommerce Single Page Application
+# React TypeScript + Redux eCommerce Single Page Application

 ## Getting started
- Here you can view demo: https://olga-1-9-8-8.github.io/TyberryShop/ This app has been created with React at the client's side and firebase for the backend.
+ Here you can view demo: https://olga-1-9-8-8.github.io/TyberryShop/ This app has been created with React TS at the client's side and firebase for the backend.

 ### **How to install on your computer** 💻